fommil/fpmortals/manuscript/wip.md

 Also included in `scalaz-deriving` are instances for `Order`, `Show`, `Semigroup`, `Monoid` and `Arbitrary`.

-You're welcome.
+You're welcome!

 ### Examples

-We finish our study of `scalaz-deriving` with fully worked implementations for all the example typeclasses.
+We finish our study of `scalaz-deriving` with fully worked implementations of all the example typeclasses.
 Before we do that we need to know about a new data
-types: `/~\` (the "snake in the road") aliased to `APair`.
-This is useful for containing two higher kinded structures that are both tied to the same type:
+type: `/~\`, aka the *snake in the road*, for containing two higher kinded structures that share the same type parameter:

 {lang="text"}
 ~~~~~~~~